 Poverty in Switzerland remains lower than many of its European neighbors.
 However, rates still affect a large part of the population.
+So, why are the Swiss poor?
 In the country, a lack of awareness about poverty combined with a high cost of living compounds the struggles felt by impoverished residents.
-Here are seven facts about poverty in Switzerland:
+Below are are the leading facts about poverty in Switzerland.

 1. One in 13 Swiss Residents Live Below the Poverty Line

 Switzerland is one of the world’s wealthiest nations.
 However, data shows that one in 13 residents of Switzerland are still living in poverty.
 The rate ian come as a surprise to many, as Switzerland is often associated with economic stability.
 By comparison, an estimated one in five residents of Britain lives in poverty, while the average resident of Zurich makes 21 times more per hour than the average resident of Kiev, Ukraine.
 Switzerland’s poverty rate is significantly lower than nearby European nations, however 6.6 percent of the Swiss population still lives in poverty.

 2. High Cost of Living Amplifies the Issue

 Residents of Switzerland must account for high cost of living; food prices and the cost of housing make daily financial needs quite high.
 Mandatory private health insurance adds further expense.
 Recent reports show Zurich and Geneva as two of the most expensive cities in the world in terms of cost of living, with certain reports placing the cities above New York City.
 However, higher incomes in the cities typically offset this cost, with high purchasing power reported.
 As a result, Zurich and Geneva rank second and third respectively in terms of purchasing power (surpassed only by Luxembourg.)